-Improved information and data systems would enable regional stakeholders to further meet the shifting demands on our adult education and training systems.
-With ongoing implementation of WIOA, regional actors have mechanisms to test and scale new practices based on demand-driven strategies and industry engagement.
+Improved information and data systems would enable regional actors to further meet the shifting demands on our adult education and training systems.
+With ongoing implementation of WIOA, stakeholders have mechanisms to test and scale new practices based on demanddriven strategies and industry engagement.
 Appropriate data and analysis can help refocus educational and training programs around shared goals, illuminate additional strategies for inclusive growth, and demonstrate economic outcomes across approaches or geographies.
-For example, good data - disaggregated by race, gender, income, or neighborhood - can reveal the economic conditions that different communities face and their barriers to achieving upward economic mobility.
+For example, good data -- disaggregated by race, gender, income, or neighborhood -- can reveal the economic conditions that different communities face and their barriers to achieving upward mobility.
 By connecting existing datasets, educators and training providers would enhance their ability to adjust programming and curricula in response to local and regional needs.
 Enhanced information and data systems are also necessary to pursue other regional strategies, such as rationalizing and coordinating specific educational programs across multiple providers.
-In pursuing these goals, CMAP and partners should emphasize the need for relevant and accurate data that can be reliably located, integrated, manipulated, and analyzed.
+In pursuing these goals, CMAP and partners should emphasize the need for relevant and accurate data that can be reliably located, integrated, and analyzed.

-Workforce funders should expand integrated data systems and provide better data by building on lessons learned from development of the Illinois Longitudinal Data System and Chicago Cook Workforce Partnership's Career Connect.
+State and local policy makers -- in partnership with workforce funders -- should expand integrated data systems and provide better data by building on lessons learned from development of the Illinois Longitudinal Data System and Chicago Cook Workforce Partnership's Career Connect.